dgonzdev/nyc_open_data/README.md

 ## Local Setup

-Our [local setup guide](docs/LOCAL.md) will help you run the project's rails app locally.
+The [local setup guide](docs/LOCAL.md) details how to run the project's rails app locally.

 ## Core Concepts

-Our [core concepts document](docs/CORE_CONCEPTS.md) will help you learn about the main technologies we are leveraging.
+The [core concepts document](docs/CORE_CONCEPTS.md) summarizes the main technologies we are leveraging.

+## Create Your Own Copy of NYC Open Data

+TODO

+## Create and Share ETL Workflows with the NYC Civic Tech Community

+TODO

+## Explore NYC Open Data and Your ETL Output with Open Source Solutions

+TODO

+## Production Deployments

+TODO

+## Contributing

+TODO